doganov/filesort-example/README.md

 The `--limit` option specifies the maximum number of lines to be included in the initial chunks.
-Since the initial chunks are sorted in memory (one by one), the the memory footprint depends on the size of one chunk.
+Since the initial chunks are sorted in memory (one by one), the memory footprint depends on the size of one chunk.
 Larger chunk consumes more memory.
 Smaller chunk consumes less memory, but yields more chunks and hence -- more I/O operations to merge them.

 When the output filename is omitted, `filesort` writes to the standard output.
 When the inputfile is omitted, `filesort` reads from the standard input.